-Patients will be sent a short screening questionnaire asking them to indicate whether they have sensory impairments and to rate the severity of it.
-Those who report mild or worse sensory impairments will be invited for a clinical assessment of hand sensibility using validated tests of sensory function.
-Those in whom sensory impairment is confirmed by these tests will then be invited to participate in the study.
-Consenting patients will be randomly (by the toss of coin) allocated to receive either sensory relearning for 6 weeks or standard practice.
-All patients will be reassessed at 6 and 12 weeks after the initial assessment and the results between the two groups are compared to establish whether sensory relearning improves sensory function.
+Patients are sent a short screening questionnaire asking them to indicate whether they have sensory impairments and to rate the severity of it.
+Those who report mild or worse sensory impairments are invited for a clinical assessment of hand sensibility using validated tests of sensory function.
+Those in whom sensory impairment is confirmed by these tests are then invited to participate in the study.
+Consenting patients are randomly allocated to receive either sensory relearning for 6 weeks or standard practice.
+All patients are reassessed at 6 and 12 weeks after the initial assessment and the results between the two groups are compared to establish whether sensory relearning improves sensory function.

 What are the possible benefits and risks of participating?